What Is Chakra: Know About Your 7 Chakras

 Michel Beckwith has rightly said that "Energy flows where attention goes."

-In life, the things on which you focus the most, the chakras activate accordingly.
-The world is a composite of energies.
-We, the humans and the entire universe operate with the energy.
+In life, depending upon the type of things on which you focus the most, the ‘chakras’ get activated accordingly.
+The world is a composition of energies.
+Not only us human beings but in fact the entire universe operates with the energy.

 Chakra is a Sanskrit word which means a wheel or a disk.
-In the dictionary of Yoga, meditation or Ayurveda, the term refers to the wheel of energy in our body.
+In the dictionary of Yoga, meditation & Ayurveda, the term refers to the wheel of energy in our body.
 It is like a swirling wheel of energy where matter and consciousness meet.
-This invisible energy or prana keeps us vibrant, healthy, and active.
+This invisible energy or prana keeps us vibrant, healthy and active.

-As follows, chakras are the essence of our being or the loci of life energy.
-They help to regulate all bodily processes, from organ function to the immune system and even the emotions.
+Chakras are the essence of our being or the loci of life energy.
+They help to regulate all bodily processes, from organ function to the immune systems and even the emotions.

 If our chakras are healthy and balanced, we are healthy and stable too!

 There are mainly 7 chakras positioned in our body from the base of the spine to the crown of the head.
 The chakras have their vibrational frequency that is illustrated through a specific colour and governs particular functions which make the essence of our being.